vipul-goyal/Salesforce-Batch-To-Delete-Records/README.md

 	>executeBatch() : This function is used to execute the batch for record deletion.

 	>checkPermissions() : This is an internal method used to check the permissions in case the batch is to be executed in user mode.

+	>emailService()  :This function is invoked after the records have been deleted to send an to the user,notifying him about the completion of the record deletion.

 2)RecordDeletionWithoutSharing: This is the batch class to delete records in without sharing mode.